itsteatv/quote-generator/README.md

 I use Javascript for some logic، CSS for styling the app Also, HTML to build the whole structure of this app

-* Note: Both HTML (HyperText Markup Language) & CSS (Cascading Style Sheets) are Not a programming language
+* Note: Both HTML (HyperText Markup Language) & CSS (Cascading Style Sheets) are Not a programming language.

 ## :sparkles: Features